Analida's Ethnic Spoon

 Leek history

-Leeks are thought to hail from Central Asia, where they've been cultivated for over 1,000 years.
+Leeks are thought to have originated in Central Asia, where they've been cultivated for over 1,000 years.
 Leeks were highly esteemed in antiquity.
 Egyptian drawings and carvings are evidence that leeks were most likely part of the Egyptian diet.
-Yes, the guys that built the pyramids probably ate leeks!
+Yes, the guys who built the pyramids probably ate leeks!
 So how did a vegetable from Central Asia get to the British Isles?
-Well, it is thought that leeks were brought to Britain by the Phoenicians who traded with the Welsh.
+Well, it is thought that leeks were brought to Britain by the Phoenicians, who traded with the Welsh.
 No surprise then that the leek features prominently in Welsh history as their national symbol

 How to clean and prepare leeks